-If a report of discrimination or harassment alleges involvement of the Vice President for Finance and Administration or the Director of Academic Services, then the report of discrimination or harassment may be made to the Vice President for Academic Affairs.
+If the Vice President for Finance and Administration is the person alleged to be engaged in the harassment, notification shall be made to the Executive Vice President for Strategy and Operations.

 No employee or student is required to confront the alleged harasser or report that person's concern to the alleged harasser.
 The University will thoroughly and promptly investigate all complaints and take corrective or disciplinary action when appropriate.
-Likewise, the University will initiate a thorough investigation and take corrective or disciplinary action as appropriate against incidents of discrimination or harassment that come to the University's attention, regardless of whether a formal complaint is made.
+Likewise, the University will initiate a thorough investigation and take corrective or disciplinary action as appropriate against incidents of harassment that come to the University's attention, regardless of whether a formal complaint is made.

-Fontbonne University will investigate every harassment and discrimination complaint thoroughly, promptly and impartially and the parties will be given an opportunity to present witnesses and provide evidence.
-Fontbonne University will evaluate all relevant information and documentation relating to a complaint of discrimination or harassment.
+Fontbonne University will investigate every harassment and discrimination complaint thoroughly, promptly, and impartially.
 All investigations shall be conducted in a sensitive manner and, to the extent feasible, confidentiality will be honored.
 The investigation and all actions taken will be shared only with those who have a need to know.
 The investigation findings will be documented, and the complaining individual and the alleged harasser will be kept advised of the progress of the investigation and of the University's final determination.
 If, after investigation, Fontbonne University determines that an employee or student has engaged in illegal discrimination or harassment, appropriate disciplinary action, up to and including discharge or dismissal, will be taken against the offending individual.
-Fontbonne University will take prompt steps to prevent recurrence of any harassment or discrimination and correct its discriminatory effects on the complainant and others, as appropriate.
-In addition, the University will take immediate steps to stop any retaliation and prevent its recurrence against the alleged victim and any person(s) associated with the alleged victim.

-In the event that the complaint involves an employee of the University, a complaint of alleged discrimination or harassment may also coincide with a Grievance (see online policy manuals, Volume V, paragraph 5.8).
+In the event that the complaint involves an employee of the University, a complaint of alleged discrimination or harassment may also coincide with a Grievance (see online policy manual, Volume V, paragraph 5.8).
 At the discretion of the University Administration, separate investigations may be conducted, or the investigations may be merged.
-Where allegations of sexual misconduct are brought against a student or student group, they will be handled via the Student Misconduct Policy in the student handbook (Volume VII or the Griffin Scratch) through the Code of Student Character and Conduct.
-The University will not wait for the conclusion or outcome of a criminal investigation or proceeding to begin an investigation required by this grievance procedure.